Revealing the diversity of Type IIn supernova progenitors through their environments: Data

 We further required $z<0.02$, where stellar populations in the SN environments are spatially resolved in HST high-resolution imaging.
 Following an HST archive search (query date 2025-06-26), we retained 31 SNe~IIn that have been observed by at least one broadband filter with either the Ultraviolet-Visible channel (UVIS) of Wide Field Camera 3 (WFC3) or the Wide Field Channel (WFC) of Advanced Camera for Surveys (ACS).

-For SNe within 10~Mpc, we adopted the Cepheid distances of their host galaxy when available (SNe~1961V, 1997bs, 1978K, \citealp{2011Kochanek,2012VanDyk,2015Adams,2020Chiba}).
-For other SNe, we adopted Hubble distances assuming $H_0 = 73.3~\mathrm{km~s^{-1}~Mpc^{-1}}$ \citep{2022Riess}.
+For SNe within 10~Mpc, Cepheid distances of their host galaxy are adopted when available (SNe~1961V, 1997bs, 1978K, \citealp{2011Kochanek,2012VanDyk,2015Adams,2020Chiba}).
+We adopted Hubble distances assuming $H_0 = 73.3~\mathrm{km~s^{-1}~Mpc^{-1}}$ \citep{2022Riess} for other SNe.
 All distances for the whole sample are listed in Table~\ref{tab:result}.